artofthesmart/hypertext/microsite content/pages/01.home/default.md

 The web used to be about function over form and I'd like to get back to that a little.

 !!!
-Remember; if you want plugins or other CSS/JS to load, you will need to explicitly enable it with Hypertext!
-This can be done globally via the theme settings- e.g. `gravsite.com/admin/themes/hypertext` or locally for each page in the `Advanced` tab.
+Remember; if you want plugins or other CSS/JS to load, you will need to _explicitly enable it_ with Hypertext!
+This can be done globally via the theme settings- e.g. `<gravsite.com>/admin/themes/hypertext` or locally for each page in the `Advanced` tab.
 [Details in the reference guide](http://hypertext.artofthesmart.com/reference).

 ## Philosophy
 I tried to keep the theme consistent throughout by following a few key design principles.
 Hypertext follows these rules, in order of priority: